 - Users can access a personal conference number as part of the IBC service.

 - The IBC package includes voicemail.
 The service offers the option to have combined voicemail and convert voicemail to text at no extra cost (previously these features came at an additional expense).

 - IBC offers a Soft Client desktop application that allows users to make and receive calls through their computer using the number assigned to their landline.

 - IBC offers an online portal where users can enable and manage their personal phone settings.

-More than 5,000 phones use Centrex IP, in approximately 45 buildings across the province.
-Additionally, 2,250 Centrex lines will be replaced while the Project Team is in these buildings.
-The remaining 5,000 phones using Centrex will follow as part of phase two beginning in January 2020.
+The remaining phones using Centrex will follow as part of phase two beginning in spring of 2020.
 Fax lines are not included as part of the project and will remain on the Centrex service.